 A flexible bronchoscopy is a procedure to look inside your respiratory system.
-Caregivers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
+Healthcare providers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
 Pictures of your respiratory system appear on a monitor during the procedure.

 Before your procedure:

 - Write down the correct date, time, and location of your procedure.

 - Dye may be used during your procedure.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.